dorababu0120/Spact-Application/README.md

-# Fullstack Task Manager (MERN)
+# Spact – Fullstack Todo Task Management Application (MERN)

-# Overview
+## Overview
-The Cloud-Based Task Manager is a web application designed to streamline team task management.
-Built using the MERN stack (MongoDB, Express.js, React, and Node.js), this platform provides a user-friendly interface for efficient task assignment, tracking, and collaboration.
-The application caters to administrators and regular users, offering comprehensive features to enhance productivity and organization.
+**Spact** is a web application designed to streamline task management for teams and individuals.
+Built using the MERN stack (MongoDB, Express.js, React, and Node.js), it offers a user-friendly interface for efficient task assignment, tracking, and collaboration.
+The platform supports both company-level tasks and personal task management, making it ideal for modern work environments.

-### Why/Problem?
+## Why/Problem?
-In a dynamic work environment, effective task management is crucial for team success.
-Traditional methods of task tracking through spreadsheets or manual systems can be cumbersome and prone to errors.
-The Cloud-Based Task Manager aims to address these challenges by providing a centralized platform for task management, enabling seamless collaboration and improved workflow efficiency.

-### **Background**:
+In today’s fast-paced workplaces, managing tasks across teams and individuals can quickly become chaotic.
+Traditional systems like spreadsheets or messaging apps are not scalable and lack structure. **Spact** solves this by offering a centralized system where all users—admins and regular employees—can manage their tasks clearly and effectively.

+## Background
-With the rise of remote work and dispersed teams, there is a growing need for tools that facilitate effective communication and task coordination.
-The Cloud-Based Task Manager addresses this need by leveraging modern web technologies to create an intuitive and responsive task management solution.
-The MERN stack ensures scalability, while the integration of Redux Toolkit, Headless UI, and Tailwind CSS enhances user experience and performance.
+With increasing adoption of remote and hybrid work, tools like **Spact** are essential.
+It offers an organized interface built on modern web technologies to help teams collaborate better and stay on top of their work.
+Its MERN-based architecture ensures scalability, while Redux Toolkit, Headless UI, and Tailwind CSS enhance performance and user experience.

-###
+---

-## **Admin Features:**
+## Admin Features
 1. **User Management:**
    - Create admin accounts.
    - Add and manage team members.
+   - Disable or activate user accounts.

 2. **Task Assignment:**
    - Assign tasks to individual or multiple users.
+   - Attach links, documents, or images (via Cloudinary).
+   - Set priority levels: High, Medium, Normal, Low.
+   - Set task status: Todo, In Progress, Completed.
-    - Update task details and status.
+   - Choose task deadlines and metadata.

-3. **Task Properties:**
+3. **Task Management:**
-    - Label tasks as todo, in progress, or completed.
+   - View tasks in both **board view** and **list view**.
-    - Assign priority levels (high, medium, normal, low).
+   - Update task details.
    - Add and manage sub-tasks.

-4. **Asset Management:**
-    - Upload task assets, such as images.

-5. **User Account Control:**
-    - Disable or activate user accounts.
-    - Permanently delete or trash tasks.
+   - Move tasks to trash or delete permanently.

+4. **Personal Task Section:**
+   - Admins can also manage their own **personal tasks**, separate from team tasks.

+---

-## **User Features:**
+## User Features
 1. **Task Interaction:**
+   - View tasks assigned by the admin.
-    - Change task status (in progress or completed).
+   - Change task status to In Progress or Completed.
-    - View detailed task information.
+   - Use the **Leave Task** option to opt out of a task assigned by the admin.

-2. **Communication:**
+2. **Personal Task Section:**
-    - Add comments or chat to task activities.
+   - Users can manage their own personal task list.

+3. **Task Views & Tracking:**
+   - View tasks in list or board formats for better visibility.

+---

-## **General Features:**
+## General Features
 1. **Authentication and Authorization:**
-    - User login with secure authentication.
+   - Secure login using JWT.
    - Role-based access control.

 2. **Profile Management:**
-    - Update user profiles.
+   - Users can update personal information and preferences.

 3. **Password Management:**
-    - Change passwords securely.
+   - Secure password change functionality.

 4. **Dashboard:**
-    - Provide a summary of user activities.
-    - Filter tasks into todo, in progress, or completed.
+   - Overview of task statuses: Todo, In Progress, Completed.
+   - Priority chart for visual analytics.
+   - List of current tasks and team members.

+---

-## **Technologies Used:**
+## Technologies Used

-- **Frontend:**
+### Frontend
 - React (Vite)
-    - Redux Toolkit for State Management
+- Redux Toolkit
+- Tailwind CSS
 - Headless UI
+- React Router
-    - Tailwind CSS
+- Axios

-- **Backend:**
+- Chart.js / Recharts

+### Backend
 - Node.js with Express.js

-- **Database:**
+- JWT for authentication
+- Bcrypt for password encryption
-    - MongoDB for efficient and scalable data storage.
+- Mongoose for MongoDB integration

-The Cloud-Based Task Manager is an innovative solution that brings efficiency and organization to task management within teams.
-By harnessing the power of the MERN stack and modern frontend technologies, the platform provides a seamless experience for both administrators and users, fostering collaboration and productivity.

-&nbsp;
+### Other Tools
+- Firebase (for optional auth)
+- Cloudinary (to upload images & PDFs)
+- Postman (for API testing)

+---

-## SETUP INSTRUCTIONS
+## Setup Instructions

-# Server Setup
+### Server Setup

-## Environment variables
+#### Environment Variables (`.env`)

 First, create the environment variables file `.env` in the server folder.
 The `.env` file contains the following environment variables:

 - MONGODB_URI = `your MongoDB URL`